International

 When stocks issued by Mexican companies, securities that exclusively represent these shares, stocks issued by foreign companies listed on the Mexican stock market, and derivative financial operations based on stock indexes or the aforementioned shares are sold in recognized stock or derivative markets according to the Securities Market Law, the resulting capital gains will be subject to a 10% income tax rate.

-For the purpose of calculating the taxable gain of real estate, the cost basis of the land and buildings may be increased for tax purposes, based on the duration of asset holding, through the application of inflation adjustment factors to the net undepreciated balance.
-Non-residents who choose to pay tax on net income by appointing a legal representative in Mexico are subject to similar rules, with the net gain taxed at a rate of 35% (or a lower rate as specified in a treaty).
-If not, the non-resident is subject to a final withholding tax (WHT) of 25% on the gross income.
-Gains or losses from the disposal of machinery, equipment, and other fixed assets are also determined by adjusting the basis of these assets through the application of inflation factors to the net undepreciated balance.
+When determining the taxable gain on real estate, the cost basis of land and buildings can be adjusted for tax purposes based on how long the assets have been held.
+This adjustment uses inflation factors applied to the net undepreciated balance.
+Non-residents who choose to pay tax on net income by appointing a legal representative in Mexico follow similar rules.
+The tax rate on the net gain is 35% or a lower treaty rate if applicable.
+Otherwise, a 25% final withholding tax on gross income applies to non-residents.

 Main Allowable Deductions and Tax Credits